This article will show you how to automatically share a contract draft upon its creation.

-You can automatically share a new draft with the relevant collaborators as soon as it has been created (as an example that we will configure in the article, but you can also select to share the document when a Draft is updated or Contract is signed).
+You can automatically share a new draft with your teammates or external collaborators as soon as it has been created (as an example which we will configure in this article, but you can also select to share the document when a Draft is updated or a Contract is signed).

-- An "Employment Contract" is Signed by you (as the document owner) and a new hire
+- An "Employment Contract" is Signed by the document owner and a new company hire

-- Then automatically Share the document with Full access given to your HR assistant
+- Then automatically Share the document with full access given to the HR assistant

-- And automatically Create a reminder for salary negotiation assigned to the same HR assistant
+- Automatically Create a reminder for salary negotiation assigned to the HR Assistant

 Here is a short video tutorial of the automation setup, and a step-by-step guide follows right after:

-Click on Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.
+Click on the Automations tab from the main menu and then the blue button Create new at the upper right-hand corner.

 How can I configure the trigger event?

-If you have selected the second option as we did, you can then use the search bar to find the template you want to use.
+- If you selected the second option, as we did, you could use the search bar to find the template you want.

 In our example, we will pick "Employment contract":

-If you have several templates sharing the same name, you can click on the small eye icon and this will directly open it for review.
+- If you have several templates sharing the same name, click the small eye icon to open it directly for review.

-After choosing the correct template, confirm by clicking on Save and the next step in the automation setup will be displayed.
+- After choosing the correct template, confirm by clicking Save, and the next step in the automation setup will be displayed.

 How can I configure the action event?

-You can then create a customized message which will be sent via email to the collaborators you share the draft with.
+- You can fully customize the message, which will be emailed to the selected collaborators you share the draft with.

-In order to compose the message, you can type in any text input and combine that with the use of variables (editable fields) from the document used in the trigger event (draft is created), or use any Party or Signee variable.
+To compose the message, you can type in any text input and combine that with variables (data fields) from the document used in the trigger event (draft is created) or use any party or signee variable.

-You can do that by searching and populating the variables across the message field:
+- You can do that by searching and populating the variables within the message field:

-Once you have customized the message, you can then proceed with specifying the collaborators who will receive the shared document and their Permissions in the draft:
+- Once you have customized the message, you can proceed with setting the collaborators who will receive the shared document and their Permissions in the draft:

 Note: Just as sharing a draft or a contract manually, edit permissions will be granted only if the selected document is a draft.
 For pending and signed documents, collaborators will be granted view permission only: